DXOW

-DXOW (981 AM) Radyo Pilipino is a radio station owned and operated by Radyo Pilipino Media Group through its licensee Radyo Pilipino Corporation.
+DXOW (981 AM) Radyo Pilipino is a radio station owned and operated by Radyo Pilipino Corporation.
 The station's studio is located along F. Torres St., Davao City.
+The station broadcasts daily from 4:00 AM to 8:00 PM.

 History

 Established in 1962 under the call letters DXMT, it was the first Golden Sound in the airwaves of Davao City.
 At that time, it was owned by former Sen. Rene Espina under Mindanao Times.
 Years later, it carried the slogan Sariling Atin.
 On June 15, 1980, RadioCorp acquired the station and changed its call letters to DXOW.
 During its first 5 years, it was among the top stations in the city.